arac-codespace/fossil_app/README.md

 If there's something I'd do different on the coding side of this project, it'd be the naming convention that I used for the model attributes and perhaps the routing.
+Another thing that I might consider doing in the near future is to add some form of environment id tag in order to allow the database to be sortable and searchable by environment type.

-If the 'database' part of the site had more entries, I'd also consider individualizing the taxonomic ranks, perhaps dedicating an entire route to display the children of a single rank and corresponding species (similar to how PaleoDB is setup).
+If the 'database' part of the site had more entries, I'd also consider individualizing the taxonomic ranks, perhaps dedicating an entire route to display the children of a single rank and corresponding species (similar to how PaleoDB/WoRMS is setup).
-Due to the limited numbers of entries at present (49 species) though, doing so would result in barely populated pages.
+Due to the limited numbers of entries at present (around 40 species) though, doing so would result in barely populated pages.

-All things considered, I'd say I've benefitted greatly from undertaking this project and I'm satisfied with how the site turned out.
-Of course, I'll most likely be changing or perhaps even recreating the website in the future once I learn a sufficient number of new method/techniques.
+All things considered, I'd say I've benefitted greatly from undertaking this project and I'm satisfied with how the site turned out for the most part.
+Of course, I'll most likely be changing or perhaps even recreating the website in the future once I learn a sufficient number of new technologies/techniques.

-As for any future projects, I intend on experimenting with jQuery and interactive images next and continue working under the Rails framework in order to solidify my fundamentals.
-I'm quite interested in single-web-applications so AngularJS is on my radar.
-Learning Python and working on desktop applications has always been a goal of mine, so that's also on the radar.
+As for near future projects, I intend on experimenting with jQuery and interactive images next and continue working under the Rails framework for the foreseeable future.
+This project also made it clear that I should at the very least gain some proficiency in a SQL GUI asap.
+I did 'learn' how to access my production db dump with pgAdmin, but I must admit that the whole thing wasn't too pretty.